 See if the governing body is asking for data on species.
 States will ask fishermen to take a survey.
 The surveys vary but usually ask size, location, and how many were caught.
 A few will target endangered or threatened species.

 A few easy practices will improve fishing.
 Selective harvesting is one along with a few others.
 Learn about the species and the waters you fish.
-Release fish in a safe and healthy way.
+Release fish safely and healthily.
 Always leave an area cleaner than you found it when fishing.
 These couple of tips improve the fisheries.
 Providing for the future enjoyment of fishing.